iosephus/getting-cleaning-data/README.md

 The data corresponding to the inertial signals is also loaded and a tidy, conveniently labelled, data set is created for it.
-In this step it's important to deduplicate the data, since the rolling windows have 50% overlap, the 128-columns rows in these files contain duplicate data.
+In this step it's important to deduplicate the data, since the rolling windows have 50% overlap and the 128-columns rows in these files contain duplicate data.
 This is done in the function `make.inertial4tidy`.
 Since this data has a structure that is different from the data for the derived variables, it has to be kept in a